Search

 That’s it.
 There’s no contracts, commitments, or signatures.

-I’ll email you an optional questionnaire that will help me learn a bit about you so we can skip a lot of the small talk phase and jump in deep.
+I’ll email you an optional questionnaire that will help me learn a bit about you and how you work best, so we can skip a lot of the small talk phase and jump in deep.

 Then simply show up for the first session you scheduled, and we start!

-Continue as long as you find this useful in creating your autism-positive life.
+Continue for as long as you find this useful in creating your autism-positive life.

 Skip to content